What is it?

 - Digoxin (Lanoxin)

 - Senna is a type of laxative called a stimulant laxative.
 Stimulant laxatives can decrease potassium levels in the body.
-Low potassium levels can increase the risk of side effects of digoxin (Lanoxin).
+Low potassium levels can increase the risk of side effects from digoxin.

 - Warfarin (Coumadin)